deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 After 1000+ hours of collective work on Delta Chat V2 releases we dutifully report: lock icons on messages are gone and end-to-end encrypted chats can not degrade anymore.
-Most users can't and don't want to engage in theorizing and checking end-to-end encryption and "just" want a reliable fun-to-use messenger that keeps their chats, messages and contacts private.
+After all, most users can't and don't want to engage in theorizing and checking end-to-end encryption.
+They "just" want a reliable fun-to-use messenger that keeps their chats, messages and contacts private.

 <a href="https://chatmail.at">
 <img src="../assets/logos/chatmail.png" style="width:100px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />